MathBilibili/Stochastic-approximation-cut-algorithm/README.md

 MRC Biostatistics Unit, University of Cambridge

 ## Introduction of Stochastic Approximation Cut Algorithm
-The potential effect of partial misspecification of Bayesian modelling is a concern.
-Recent studies have proposed the idea of modularized models, and the cut model is proposed to prevent feedback of information from the suspect module.
-This leads to the cut posterior distribution which normally does not have a closed-form.
+Modern Bayesian modelling enables us to accommodate complex forms of data and make comprehensive inference.
+This facilitates the combination of highly structured models, but the potential effect of misspecification of the model is a concern: by integrating everything into a single model, the posterior distribution of the whole model may be affected even if only one part is not correctly specified.
+When the model is partially misspecified, recent studies have proposed the idea of modularized models in which the whole model is divided into distinct modules that are linked by Bayes' theorem (e.g. [Lunn et al. (2009)][Lunn2009]; [Liu et al. (2009)][Liu2009]; [Plummer (2015)][Plummer2015]).
+To prevent non-suspect modules being affected by the suspect modules, the 'cut model' has been proposed to prevent feedback of information from the suspect module.
+This leads to the 'cut distribution', which replaces the standard posterior.
+This distribution normally does not have a closed form.
 Previous studies have proposed algorithms to sample from this distribution, but these algorithms have unclear theoretical convergence properties.

-To address this convergence problem, the novel Stochastic Approximation Cut algorithm (SACut) is proposed as an alternative.
-The algorithm is divided into two parallel chains.
+To address this convergence problem, the Stochastic Approximation Cut algorithm (SACut) is proposed to draw samples from the cut distribution.
+The algorithm is divided into two chains that are run in parallel.
 The main chain targets an approximation of the cut distribution; the auxiliary chain forms a proposal distribution used in the main chain.
-We prove convergence of the samples drawn by the proposed algorithm and present the exact limit.
-Although SACut is biased, since the main chain does not target the exact cut distribution, we prove this bias can be reduced geometrically by increasing a user-chosen tuning parameter.
+The samples drawn by the proposed algorithm satisfy a weak law of large numbers.
+Although SACut is biased, since the main chain does not target the exact cut distribution, this bias can be reduced geometrically by increasing a user-chosen tuning parameter.
 In addition, parallel processing can be easily adopted for SACut, unlike existing algorithms.
 This greatly reduces computation time.

 ## Citation